Emirates Palace Mandarin Oriental, Abu Dhabi

 The Emirates Palace Mandarin Oriental, Abu Dhabi (Arabic: قصر الإمارات) is a luxury five-star hotel in Abu Dhabi, United Arab Emirates.
 It has been operated by Mandarin Oriental as of 1 January 2020.
 The hotel project was launched in December 2001 and was initially operated by Kempinski from its opening in November 2005 until 1 January 2020.

 Due to the change in management, the Palace was renovated over the course of two years.

 Construction

-The building was designed by WATG Architects with Reza Rahmanian as the Architect of the exterior.
+The building was designed by WATG Architects.
 The design of the hotel is a mix of Islamic architectural elements such as balance, geometry, proportion, rhythm and hierarchical emphasis alongside modern methods of design and construction.
 The central dome features elaborate geometrical patterns and 114 smaller domes are spread over the building.
 The colour of the building was inspired by different shades of sand found in the Arabian Desert.
 Construction, carried out by Belgian company BESIX, started in December 2001.
 The interior fit-out works were delivered by Depa Interiors, Abu Dhabi with the hotel opening its gates in February 2005.
 The construction costs were around US$3 billion (11.02 billion dirhams) making it the third most expensive hotel ever built, surpassed by the Cosmopolitan of Las Vegas in Las Vegas ($3.9 billion) and the Marina Bay Sands in Singapore ($5.5 billion).